 Included species.
 Mitella smeetsi Bosquet, 1857.

 Remarks.
 Epibrachylepas is the most derived brachylepadid known; the shape of the scutum, the interpenetrant articulation between the scutum and tergum (Fig. 6E; Fig. 28D-F) and the presence of discrete tergal retractor scars on the lower carinal margin of the tergum approach the condition in seen in balanomorphs (compare Fig. 6E, F).
 A pair of marginal plates are present (Fig. 28I, J).
 The reconstruction (Fig. 2F) shows a low profile and bears a resemblance to basal balanomorphs such as Catophragmus (Fig.2C, D) which retain imbricating plates.

+Figure 28

 Epibrachylepas newmani Gale, in Gale and Sørensen, 2014